 Pike Place Market

-Pike Place Market is an outdoor market along the water that is a must-see for anyone spending time in Seattle.
+Pike Place Market is an outdoor market along the water that is a must-see for anyone spending time in Seattle (even just a layover).
 Best known for the fisherman who quite impressively throw fish to each other, there are also cute gift shops, fruits and nuts stands, and like anywhere else in Seattle, lots of coffee!

 Not only does the Space Needle make Seattle’s skyline unlike any city in the world, but it also is a great way to get some terrific views of the gorgeous Northwest.
 Check out the observation deck at 520 feet tall and for a bite of food, there’s SkyCity, the Space Needle’s rotating restaurant.
 To book tickets to the observation deck in advance, click here.

 Address: 5500 Phinney Avenue North, Seattle, WA 98103

 Distance from airport: 20 miles, 29 minutes (no traffic)